 4. Lower Calf Creek Falls

 Bring a swimsuit on this one.
 The clear emerald waters will mock you with its siren call if you don’t.
 The hike is six miles round trip but doesn’t have a lot of elevation gain.
 We almost needed a machete to cut through the caterpillars hanging from the trees but other than that it’s a lovely hike.
 Please report back if you manage to spot the petroglyphs supposedly there.
-There is a campsite at the trailhead but it’s first come.
+There is a campsite at the trailhead but it’s first come first serve and fills up quickly during the peaks seasons.
+This is the only marked trail in the entire Grand Staircase-Escalante National Monument.

 3. Willis Creek Slot

 The challenge of this slot is not the hike but the drive to get there.
 The trail is outside Kodachrome State Park (south of Bryce), about six miles down a dirt road.
 If recently graded, the road can be accessed with a car.
 If it’s recently rained, take something tougher.
 Some slots, like Zebra, take a long hike to get to.
-Willis requires you to walk across the road to the trailhead.
-It immediately descends into a slot that follows a meandering stream that leads you to solitary.
+Willis requires you to walk across the road to the trailhead and down into the canyon.
+It immediately descends into a slot that follows a meandering stream that leads you to more solitary than any national park.

 2. Little Wild Horse Canyon